Donate Sponsor

 There are six simple steps you can take to help increase the life expectancy of your cat.

 1. Get them neutered.
 Neutered cats tend to live longer.
-One possible reason for this is that neutered cats are less likely to roam far from home, which decreases the chance of road traffic accidents.
-Another possible reason is that neutered cats are less likely to have close contact with other cats, which reduces the risk of injury and the spread of disease through fighting or mating.
+One possible reason for this is that neutered cats are less likely to roam far from home.
+This decreases the chance of road traffic accidents.
+Another possible reason is that neutered cats are less likely to have close contact with other cats.
+This reduces the risk of injury and the spread of disease through fighting or mating.
 Neutered cats may also be more likely to receive other veterinary care, including vaccinations, to keep them healthy for longer.
 Find out more about neutering.

 2. Have regular vet checks.
 Taking your cat to the vet for a check-up at least once a year will help you catch any health issues early so they can receive effective treatment.
 Find out more about taking your cat to the vet.